glisak/Rhetos-wiki/Development-environment-setup.md

 ## Get Rhetos server binaries

 **Option A:** (recommended)
-Download the zip file from the [latest release](https://github.com/Rhetos/Rhetos/releases) (not the source code).
+Download the RhetosServer zip file from the [latest release](https://github.com/Rhetos/Rhetos/releases) (not the source code).

 1. Unpack the zip to the RhetosServer folder.